Trump’s 2025 Executive Orders on DEI: What Employers Must Do to Stay Compliant

 EO 14173 extends these restrictions to federal contractors, revoking previous orders that required affirmative action and non-discrimination clauses in federal contracts.

-What Makes a DEI Program Illegal?
+What Makes a DEI Program Non-Compliant?

-An illegal DEI program under the terms of Trump's executive order specifically refers to training or educational efforts that promote race or sex stereotyping or scapegoating.
+A non-compliant DEI program under the terms of Trump's executive order specifically refers to training or educational efforts that promote race or sex stereotyping or scapegoating.
 The prohibited behaviors include:

 • Assigning blame or bias to individuals based solely on race or sex.